-Kazakhstan is taking steps to implement the legal basis for the transparency framework and to commence administrative preparations in line with the terms of reference (OECD, 2021[3]) (ToR) to ensure that it finalises information gathering process (ToR I.A) and information on rulings will be identified and exchanged in a timely manner (ToR II.B).
-Kazakhstan receives two recommendations on these points for the calendar year 2021 (year in review).
+Kazakhstan is taking steps to implement the legal basis for the transparency framework and to commence administrative preparations in line with the terms of reference (OECD, 2021[1]) (ToR) to ensure that it finalises information gathering process (ToR I.A) and that information on rulings will be identified and exchanged in a timely manner (ToR II.B).
+Kazakhstan receives two recommendations on these points for the calendar year 2022 (year in review).

-In the prior year's peer review report, as well as in the 2018 and 2019 peer review reports, Kazakhstan received the same two recommendations.
-As they have not been addressed, the recommendations remain in place.
+In the prior year report, as well as in the 2018-2020 peer reviews, Kazakhstan had received two recommendations.
+As they have not yet been addressed, the recommendations remain in place.

-Kazakhstan can legally issue one type of rulings within the scope of the transparency framework.
+Kazakhstan can legally issue one type of ruling within the scope of the transparency framework.